Catalina 22 Sailboats for Sale

 03Are Catalina 22 prices going up or down?+

-The median asking price for the Catalina 22 has decreased by 23.1% over the last 3 months compared to the 12-month median.
+The median asking price for the Catalina 22 is down 2.6% over the last 3 months compared with the 12-month median.

 04Where are Catalina 22 sailboats for sale?+